24 Unhealthiest Carbs You Can Buy at the Grocery Store

 Take a light beer that's already heavy in carbs, add a ton of sugar and sweeteners, and you've got a carb-heavy Lime-A-Rita.
 It's made with high fructose corn syrup and dextrose syrup, both inflammatory liquid sugars that your body stores as fat.
 Although the sugar count isn't officially available, one 8-ounce Lime-A-Rita will set you back 29 carbs.

-People may assume they’re making the healthier option when they pick up frozen yogurt instead of ice cream.
-But what you lose in fat you make up for in sugar — big time.
-The Phish Food fro yo from Ben & Jerry’s will set you back a whopping 42 grams of carbs, which is almost twice as many as some of their regular ice cream pints.
-With all of that coming from added sugar (ingredients include corn syrup, liquid sugar, and corn syrup solids), you’re better off sticking to regular ice cream.
+People may assume they're making the healthier option when they pick up frozen yogurt instead of ice cream.
+But what you lose in fat you make up for in sugar—big time.
+The Cherry Garcia fro-yo from Ben & Jerry's will set you back a whopping 44 grams of carbs, which is almost twice as many as some of their regular ice cream pints.
+With all of that coming from added sugar (ingredients include corn syrup, liquid sugar, and corn syrup solids), you're better off sticking to regular ice cream.

 Kellog's Cracklin' Oat Bran

-The “oats” make this cereal sound healthy, but with 19 grams of sugar and a whopping 45 grams of carbs per cup, it’s anything but.
-It’s also made with inflammatory palm and soybean oil, giving this cereal unnecessary Omega-6s and saturated fats.
-Eating sugar cereals is one of our 37 Worst Breakfast Habits for Your Waistline.
+The "oats" make this cereal sound healthy, but with 19 grams of sugar and a whopping 45 grams of carbs per cup, it's anything but.
+It's also made with inflammatory palm and soybean oil, giving this cereal unnecessary omega-6s and saturated fats.
+Eating sugar cereals is one of our 45 Worst Breakfast Habits for Your Waistline.